lynxlab/ada2/README.md

   /docs/welcome_language.txt (ex.: /docs/welcome_en.txt english message)

 ### Help ###
   the directory docs contains also the help for the user.
-You can change the help by editing the single file.
+You can change the help by editing each single file.

 ### Public course ###
 You can set **one public course for provider 0** (in case MULTIPROVIDER is set to true, otherwise each provider has his own public course defined in clientX.inc.php by the value of the constant ).